Geegah-Inc/Geegah-GUI/README.md

 ```

 # Image acquisition and processing scripts
 The following scripts all allow for data acquisition using the Opal Kelly Imager.
-Each acquisition scripts also contain post-processing scripts that allow users to load the raw data to generate images and compute different acoustic parameters.
+Each acquisition script has a section that allows users to load the raw data to generate images and compute different acoustic parameters.

-1. **Geegah_OK_LiveImaging.py**: Acquisition of whole N number of frames with an option to visualize them in real-time.
-It also allows the user to select the operating pixels from a single pixel to 128 x 128 or 256 x 256.
+1. **Geegah_OK_Imaging.py**: Acquisition of N number of frames with an option to visualize them in real time.
+It also allows the user to select the operating pixels from 1 x 1 to 128 x 128 or 256 x 256 (for MEG4).
 This operates at a fixed frequency and echo acquisition timing.
 2. **Geegah_OK_FrequencySweep.py**: Acquisition of images at a range of frequencies (1.5 - 2.0 GHz, with a step as low as 0.01 MHz).
 Allows capturing N frames (128 x 128 or smaller ROIs) at a fixed acquisition echo timing.
 3. **Geegah_OK_SampleHold.py** [A-scan]: Acquisition of images at different echo timing to obtain pulse vs timing data at 5 ns temporal resolution.
 Allows N frames acquisition at a fixed frequency.